ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 Out of the box, AppAuth for iOS automatically selects an external user-agent based on conditions set in the [OIDExternalUserAgentIOS](https://github.com/openid/AppAuth-iOS/blob/e46bf966ba0189986f377719455c3656933a1566/Source/iOS/OIDExternalUserAgentIOS.m) class.
 Using the `OIDExternalUserAgent` interface, a modified copy of this class could be used for specifying an external user-agent explicitly when the authorization flow is initiated.
 For example, using Safari as the user-agent in iOS 11-12 will allow for sharing session cookies.

-An example of such custom version of the OIDExternalUserAgentIOS class can be found at [User-Agent/OIDExternalUserAgentIOSSafari.swift](User-Agent/OIDExternalUserAgentIOSSafari.swift).
+An example of such a custom version of the `OIDExternalUserAgentIOS` class can be found at [User-Agent/OIDExternalUserAgentIOSSafari.swift](User-Agent/OIDExternalUserAgentIOSSafari.swift).
 The key part of the class definition is the following statement, unconditionally opening the request URL in Safari:

 ```swift
 // OIDExternalUserAgentIOSSafari.swift